 number of antidepressant drugs.
 However, the evidence base for

-treating resistant depression is slight.
+treating resistant depression is modest.
 Furthermore, it is

 difficult to produce treatment algorithms that can be broadly